Multi-Robot Path Planning Using Medial-Axis-Based Pebble-Graph Embedding: Pebble-Graph Embedding

-\TE{Analysis:} Note that \ifarxiv\prettyref{alg:single_circle} \else our method \fi requires that $\floor*{\frac{r(\CIRCLE)+r}{2r}}\geq2$, since we require $K>1$ in $\SWAPGRAPH$.
-In addition, it is obvious that \prettyref{eq:sizeLoop} allows $\#(\CIRCLE^i)$ points to be placed along the centerline of $\CIRCLE^i$ that are at least $2r$ apart, and agents of different layers are non-overlapping.
-Therefore, condition I is satisfied.

-Each \TYPEI or \TYPEII operation in $\CIRCLE^i$ can be performed by moving agents along the centerline of $\CIRCLE^i$ without affecting other layers.
-Finally, in order to add an edge to $\EDGEI$ connecting neighboring loops, we can pick arbitrary vertices $\vertex\in\VERTEXL^i$ and $\vertex'\in\VERTEXL^{i-1}$ \ifarxiv(\prettyref{ln:edgeI})\fi.
-When we perform a \TYPEII operation along $\edge_{\vertex}^{\vertex'}$, we can always move points continuously in $\CIRCLE^i$ to make sure that the capsule-shaped region between agent $\vertex$ and agent $\vertex'$ does not contain other agents, as illustrated in \prettyref{fig:typeIISingle}.
-Therefore, condition II is satisfied.
+Each pebble or rotational motion in $\CIRCLE^i$ can be performed by moving robots along the centerline of $\CIRCLE^i$ without affecting other layers.
+To realize pebble motions between two robots $\vertex$ and $\vertex'$ of neighboring layers (\prettyref{ln:edgeI} of \prettyref{alg:single_circle}), we first rotate robots continuously in $\CIRCLE^i$ to make sure that the capsule-shaped region between $B(\vertex)$ and $B(\vertex')$ does not contain other robots, as illustrated in \prettyref{fig:typeIISingle}.
+After the pebble motion, we rotate robots in $\CIRCLE^i$ back to their original positions.